-A purchase order is a source document used by the purchasing department to place an order for a vendor or supplier.
-In other words, this is the contract that a buyer drafts to purchase goods from a seller.
+A Purchase Order is a source document used by the purchasing department to place an order for a product or a service from a vendor or supplier.
+In other words, this is the contract that a buyer drafts to purchase goods/services from a seller.

 - date of the order;